Rafi-99/The-Monitor/docs/demo.md

 ---
 theme: jekyll-theme-cayman
-description: A demonstration of The Monitor discord bot.
+page.description: A demonstration of The Monitor discord bot.
 permalink: /demo
 ---